Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/fields/field-filters-rules.md

 You can also apply filters or rules to the fields in your dataset.
 In order to do so, you will need to add a field to the **Data Filters** placeholder in the lower section of the data editor.
-Then, select field from the dropdown to access the *Data Filter* window.
+Then, select a field from the dropdown menu to access the *Data Filter* window.

 <img src="images/data-filter-visualization-editor.png" alt="Adding data filter fields list" class="responsive-img" width="70%"/>